-Study overview of Creative Technology
+Study overview BSc Creative Technology

-Challenging problems, practical solutions: during the Creative Technology programme you will learn to convert the needs of end user’s into working products.
 You will use your technological expertise to come up with smart, practical solutions designed to make life more comfortable, easier, better and sometimes even completely different.
 You will be taught in modern labs by top scientists eager to share the latest scientific developments with you.

 From the very start, you will be putting what you learn into practice.
 You will work with others in multidisciplinary teams, research and analyse until you have found the core of the problem.
 Then you will move ahead to develop solutions that will make a real difference.
 In the past, CreaTe students have come up with designs for a walker frame for children, a sweatshirt that displays the mood you are in, and an Internet of Things Escape Room, among many other things.
 Just like them, you, too, will soon be creating tech solutions that are smartly thought-through, creatively designed and socially relevant.